Babes in Toyland (operetta): Recordings

 Herbert's Victor Herbert Orchestra recorded selections from Babes in Toyland in 1911–1912 for the Victor Talking Machine Company as single releases, including "March of the Toys", "The Toymaker's Shop" and "The Military Ball".
 Decca Records recorded ten selections from the score (on five 10-inch 78-RPM records) in 1944.
 The recording featured Kenny Baker and Karen Kemple with a chorus and orchestra conducted by Alexander Smallens.
 This album was reissued on a 10-inch LP in 1949, and by reducing the selections from ten to six, Decca re-released it on one side of a 12-inch LP (The Red Mill was on the reverse) in 1957.
 Decca Broadway reissued the complete album on CD (again paired with The Red Mill) in 2002.

 The Walt Disney film version, released in 1961, was given two recordings released in the same year.
 The first was a cover version featuring only Ed Wynn and Ann Jillian from the film, supported by a cast of singers unidentified on the album.
 This version was released by Disneyland Records.
 The second used the original vocal tracks from the soundtrack of the film; however, the musical accompaniments and choral arrangements were not those heard in the film, but those heard on the cover version.
 This album was released on Buena Vista Records and features Wynn, Jillian, Ray Bolger, Henry Calvin, Kevin Corcoran, Annette Funicello and Tommy Sands.
 Neither one of these albums has been issued on CD.

 A stereo recording was made by Reader's Digest for their 1962 album Treasury of Great Operettas.
 Each of the 24 operettas in the set is condensed to fill one LP side.
 The recording was conducted by Lehman Engel.
 A 1963 recording of several of the songs was released together with numbers from The Wizard of Oz (1963 MGM Studio Cast).
+A shortened version of the operetta was released in 1977.
 A compilation album was released on CD in 1997.
 The Reader's Digest recording was released on CD in 2012.

 A recording of the complete score, with the original orchestrations restored and conducted by John McGlinn with the London Sinfonietta and the London Voices, was made in 2001.
 It featured Hugh Panaro as Alan, Korliss Uecker as Jane, Ian Richardson as Barnaby, Valerian Ruminski as Gonzorgo, Elizabeth Futral as Contrary Mary, Rebecca Caine as Tom-Tom and Ian McKellen as the Master Toymaker.
 It has never been released.
-A cast recording of the 2003 production of "Toyland!" was released in 2007, featuring the voice of Mickey Rooney as the Master Toymaker.
+A cast recording of the 2003 Rainbow Puppet Productions production of Toyland! was released in 2007, featuring the voice of Mickey Rooney as the Master Toymaker.
 His wife, Jan Rooney, plays Mother Goose.